Academic Probation, Suspension and Dismissal Policy for Undergraduate Students

 Evening, online, and nationwide students receiving an academic suspension may return to coursework after sitting out one semester (two eight-week sessions) and are required to meet with their academic advisor prior to enrolling for coursework.
-To return from an academic dismissal, a student must write an appeal letter to the Director, AHE Student Academic Support and apply for readmission after the dismissal period is completed.
+To return from an academic dismissal, a student must write an appeal letter to the Associate Vice President for Columbia College Global or their designee and apply for readmission after the dismissal period is completed.
 The student’s record is reviewed and a decision is made regarding eligibility and conditions of return.
 Readmission to the College is not automatic and does not establish student eligibility for financial aid.

 Good Academic Standing